Evaluate and advance economic development initiatives

 In her free time, Ms. Darragh will be on the golf course, tennis or paddle tennis court, skiing or in her garden.

 Kate Hardwick works as a program manager of Executive Education, offering specific plans and pathways for professional growth and functional development for individuals and teams as well as broader strategies for enterprise-wide executive development efforts.

-As a program manager, she oversees all operations and logistics for a portfolio of these programs with special emphasis on global execution including Chicago, NYC, Mexico City, Sao Paulo, Dubai, Jakarta and Hong Kong.
-As an account manager, she also liaises with our global academic partners in arranging various certificate programs on our Evanston, Chicago and Miami campuses.
+As a program manager, she oversees all operations and logistics for a portfolio of these programs with a special emphasis on global execution including Chicago, NYC, Mexico City, Sao Paulo, Dubai, Jakarta and Hong Kong.
+As an account manager, she also liaises with our global academic partners in arranging various certificate programs on our Evanston, Chicago, and Miami campuses.